rvillordo/sdl-widgets/README.md

 BOX

-this was written in one night just for adding a simple graphic interface for rtl-sdr applications. it also support audio output for rtlfm and other applications.

-i'll probally add it to qdev library in the future
+this was written in one night and was extracted from the original code i'll probally add it to qdev library in the future